 Voiced by: Naomi Kusumi (TV anime), Hisao Egawa (Phantom Blood video game) (Japanese), Paul St. Peter (English)

-A serial killer who stalks the streets of London who murders women.
-He meets Dio Brando and is transformed into a Zombie sent to fight the Joestar Group.
+A serial killer who stalks the streets of London and murders women.
+He meets Dio Brando and is transformed into a Zombie and sent to fight the Joestar Group.

 - Ax-Crazy: More like knife crazy, but you get the point.

 - Beethoven Was an Alien Spy: ZOMBIE JACK THE RIPPER!
 Though, unusually for this trope, he only became a supernatural being after doing what made him famous.

 - Exotic Weapon Supremacy: What the hell is that big metal-sword-jaws-on-a-hinge thing he fights Jonathan with?

 - Historical Villain Upgrade: Dio turns him into a zombie after sensing a kindred spirit in him.
 This helps explain why he was never caught and identified — Jonathan's Hamon disintegrated him before that could happen.

 - Knife Nut: To the point that, after becoming a zombie and thus no longer running on biological processes, but on pure will and power, he implants a mess of knives in his body.

 - Self-Mutilation Demonstration: Casually slices off his pinky and shoves a scalpel all the way through his cheek to the other side of his head.

 - Warmup Boss: While fought a ways into Phantom Blood, he is quite literally used as a final test for Jonathan by Zeppeli.

 Voiced by: Hiroshi Naka (TV anime and All-Star Battle), Kazumi Tanaka (Phantom Blood video game), Jun Itoda (Phantom Blood film) (Japanese), Doug Stone (English)